QuantEcon/lecture-source-jl/README.md

 To build the lectures from source:

-0. Open a terminal (powershell on windows) and `cd` to the location of this file
+0. Open a terminal (powershell on windows) and `cd` to the location of this file.
+Run `make setup`.

+:warning: This might not work on Windows, due to a symlink.

 1. `docker pull arnavsood/jupinx:latest`